A Quick Overview – Pitbull vs. Bulldog

 And while you may be tempted to pick an American Bulldog to avoid the stigma that goes with Pit Bull ownership, you should realize that most people will think you have a Pit Bull anyway, so it likely doesn’t matter.

-The good news is that, if you’re a responsible owner, either dog will make an absolutely incredible pet, so you can do your part to help eliminate the stigma.
+The good news is that, if you’re a responsible owner, when it comes to a Pitbull versus Bulldog, either dog will make an absolutely incredible pet, so you can do your part to help eliminate the stigma.